-A has lent money to B due to be repaid on January 1 of the year X. A does not pursue his claim for a long time, but before finally taking steps to do so, he dies 35 months after January 1 of the year X. The law of succession applicable to A's estate requires that an administrator be appointed by a court which has authority to administer the estate, in particular to collect outstanding debts etc. Since the docket of the competent court in the country of the deceased is overcrowded, it takes $2\frac{1}{2}$ years until finally an administrator is appointed by the court.
-The administrator has still one month plus an additional one-year period to pursue the deceased party's claim against B before the limitation period expires.
+2. A has lent money to B due to be repaid on January 1 of the year X. A does not pursue his claim for a long time, but before finally taking steps to do so, he dies 35 months after January 1 of the year X. The law of succession applicable to A's estate requires that an administrator is appointed by a court, who has authority to administer the estate, in particular to collect outstanding debts etc. Since the docket of the competent court in the country of the deceased is overcrowded, it takes 21⁄2 years until finally an administrator is appointed by the court.
+The administrator has still one month plus an additional one-year period to pursue the deceased party's claim against B before the period of limitation expires.